jliberma/ocp4-gpu-aws/md/ocp42awsgpu.md

 # Creating a GPU-enabled node with Red Hat OpenShift Container Platform 4.2 in Amazon EC2

+OpenShift Container Platform 4 uses the [Machine API operator](https://github.com/openshift/machine-api-operator) to fully automate infrastructure provisioning.
+The Machine API provides a flexible, elastic, and scalable provisioning method on top of public or private cloud infrastructure.

-In October of 2017 AWS added support for Nvidia Tesla V100 GPUs in the US-East region.
-The Nvidia Tesla V100 is a data center GPU built to accelerate deep learning, high performance computing, and graphics processing workloads.
-With the release of OpenShift Container Platform 4.2, administrators can easily define GPU-enabled nodes in EC2 using the Machine API and the Node Feature Discovery operator.
+With the release of [OpenShift Container Platform 4.2](https://www.redhat.com/en/about/press-releases/red-hat-expands-kubernetes-developer-experience-newest-version-red-hat-openshift-4), administrators can easily define GPU-enabled nodes in EC2 using the Machine API and the Node Feature Discovery operator.

-NOTE: This blog post shows how to deploy a GPU-enabled node running Red Hat Enterprise Linux CoreOS.
-With OpenShift Container Platform 4.2, GPUs are supported in Red Hat Enterprise Linux (RHEL) 7 nodes only.
-This process is not supported.
-Please see the release notes for details.
+These instructions assume that you have OpenShift Container Platform 4 installed in AWS using the [Installer Provided Infrastructure](https://cloud.redhat.com/openshift/install/aws/installer-provisioned) (IPI) installation method.

 ## Machines and Machine Sets

-OpenShift Container Platform 4 uses the Machine API operator to fully automate infrastructure provisioning.
-It provides a flexible, elastic, and scalable provisioning method on top of public or private cloud infrastructure.

 The Machine API operator defines several custom resources to manage nodes as OpenShift objects.
 These include Machines and MachineSets.
-A Machine defines instances with a desired configuration in a given cloud provider.
-The MachineSet ensures that the specified number of machines exist on the provider.
+A *Machine* defines instances with a desired configuration in a given cloud provider.
+The *MachineSet* ensures that the specified number of machines exist on the provider.
 A MachineSet can scale machines up and down, providing self-healing functionality for the infrastructure.

 The Machine/MachineSet abstraction allows OpenShift Container Platform to manage nodes the same way it manages pods in replica sets.
 They can be created, deleted, updated, scaled, and destroyed from the same object definition.

 In this blog post we copy and modify a default worker MachineSet configuration to create a GPU-enabled MachineSet (and Machines) for the AWS EC2 cloud provider.

-These instructions assume that you have OpenShift Container Platform 4 installed in AWS using the Installer Provided Infrastructure (IPI) installation method.
+**NOTE**: This blog post shows how to deploy a GPU-enabled node running Red Hat Enterprise Linux CoreOS.
+With OpenShift Container Platform 4.2, GPUs are supported in Red Hat Enterprise Linux (RHEL) 7 nodes only.
+This process is not supported.
+Please see the [release notes[(https://access.redhat.com/documentation/en-us/openshift_container_platform/4.2/html-single/release_notes/index) for details.

-Add a GPU Node
+## Add a GPU Node

-First view the existing nodes, machines, and machine sets.
+First view the existing nodes, Machines, and MachineSets.

 Each node is an instance of a machine definition with a specific AWS region and OpenShift role.